Ewon Ebin: Member of the Sabah State Legislative Assembly

-Two years later in 2004 (after resigning personally as an state Assistant Minister in order to be a full-time backbencher MLA), Ewon was appointed by the then-Chief Minister of Sabah, Musa Aman as full Minister of Industrial Development and Trade (which also marked his return into this said ministry after having served as a state Assistant Minister in this portfolio from 1994 to 1999, during his fourth term as a state assemblyman), for he was already an MLA for more than five terms and was already in his sixth term overall as a state assemblyman.
+Two years later in 2004 (after resigning personally as an state Assistant Minister as well as chair of several state government GLCs and some statutory boards in order to be a full-time backbencher MLA), Ewon was appointed by the then-Chief Minister of Sabah, Musa Aman as full Minister of Industrial Development and Trade (which also marked his return into this said ministry after having served as a state Assistant Minister in this portfolio in March 1994, during his fourth term as a state assemblyman), for he was already an MLA for more than five terms and was already in his sixth term overall as a state assemblyman.

 After serving the position for a term in 2008, he was assigned to another portfolio as the Minister of Rural Development until the 2013 General Elections.

 Federal parliamentarian

 In the 2013 general election, Ewon was elected to the federal Parliament for the seat of P.179 Ranau in the state of Sabah.
 During his first term in parliament, he was selected to become one of Prime Minister Najib Razak's cabinet minister in his pre-reshuffled Second Najib cabinet.
 He served as the Minister of Science, Technology, and Innovation of Malaysia for two years from 2013 to 2015.